 This article was written in July of 2014.
 Unfortunately, Castle Heights playground was dismantled in 2015 due to safety concerns by the community.
 We have a few alternativies.

 Wait!
 You don’t have to give up your imagination play just yet.
-For a similar playground experience, we recommend Treasure Island Park in St. Paul – It is one of our Top 10 Twin Cities Playground Picks.
+Check out our Top 10 Twin Cities Playground Picks.
 Or Search for a nearby playground in our Twin Cities Parks &Playgrounds Search.

 Gianna’s Visit to Castle Heights in July 2014:

 Off the beaten path, with just a small sign to identify it, is a hidden kingdom.
 A hidden kingdom that is ruled by one or many different monarchies depending on the time of day.
 While these monarchies could be in constant civil war, most often they live in peace together.
 In the same kingdom.

 If only real life was like the Castle Heights Playground, our world would be a better place.

 Let me just say that driving into Columbia Heights and using my GPS was not helpful.
 It wanted me to find it on the north side of 49th Avenue.
 The playground is not on the north side of 49th.
 So I drove back and forth and back and forth on 49th Avenue looking up and down the street when I finally saw the turrets behind the school–on the south side of the street.